 Job Description Offer

 A clear and detailed job description is crucial in finding the ideal candidate for the vacancy.
 The job description needs to be crystal clear in what the role entails.
-In addition, when writing the perfect job description you should indicate the abilities, knowledge, and necessary experience required.
+When writing the perfect job description, you should indicate the abilities, knowledge, and necessary experience required.

 Advertising the Offer